wdemp/security-plus-notes/README.md

 ## Virus , Work , Trojan
 - A virus is designed to spread from one file to another file on an individual computer.
 It is not designed to automatically spread from one system to another; that would be a worm.
 - A Trojan is malicious code that appears to do something legitimate but does something illegitimate outside the view of the user.
+- A Trojan can only hurt the User's computer when it is clicked on.
+In other words user interaction is crucial for the virus to work.
+For example if the virus is sent to someone through email with an attachment.
+As long as the attachment is never opened (executed) it cannot do the harm or whatever malicious intent it was intended to do to the user's system.
+It will lie dormant in your email (in this scenario).
+It cannot harm your system unless is is executed.
+A worm on the other hand can and will start doing whatever it was programmed to do once contact with the system is made.

 ## Protocol Analyzer
 A protocol analyzer will capture packets and timestamp each one.
 This tells you exactly what type of packets were captured and when.
 If the timestamps correspond to the network activity spikes, you know you have a match for the time.
 By digging into the packets with a protocol analyzer, you can find out exactly what type of traffic is causing the activity.